canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

    dss create my-notebook --image=tensorflow-cuda

-Confirm the GPU is detected and usable by running:
+You can confirm your GPU is detected and usable by running the following within your notebook:

 .. code-block:: python